Catherine Burks-Brooks

-Catherine Burks-Brooks (born October 8, 1939) is an American civil rights movement activist, teacher, social worker, jewelry retailer, and newspaper editor.
+Catherine Burks-Brooks (October 8, 1939 – July 3, 2023) was an American civil rights movement activist, teacher, social worker, jewelry retailer, and newspaper editor.

-Personal life
+Early life

 Burks was born on October 8, 1939, near Selma, Alabama, she was however raised in Birmingham, Alabama.

 Burks was a student at Tennessee State University.
 Burks was active in the Mississippi movement and was the co-editor of Mississippi Free Press from 1962 to 1963.
 Burks taught as an elementary school teacher in 1964.
 In 1965–1966 she worked as a social worker in Detroit, she later became a jeweler specializing in African jewelry and clothing.